This is an insight of each of the fibres we at the Simone Quinn label use, when handcrafting or carefully curating for our eco shop.

 Flax Linen Harvesting

-Flax Linen Fabric
+Flax Linen Fabric and Yarn

 Organic Cotton